Strypper/mauisland/README.md

 # 🚀 Features

 1. Browse through over 50 .NET MAUI controls organized by categories
-2. See live previews of each control on iOS, Android, Windows and Mac
+2. See live previews of each control on iOS, Android, Windows, and Mac
 3. Learn how to use each control with code snippets and documentation links
 4. Customize each control’s properties and styles
-5. Copy code snippets to clipboard and use them in your app
+5. Copy code snippets to the clipboard and use them in your app

 # ⬇️ Installation
 To install .NET MAUI Control Gallery on your device or emulator/simulator: